ryanteck/Sunshine/docs/source/about/usage.rst

 - ``env`` - Adds or overwrites Environment variables for the commands/applications run by Sunshine
 - ``"Variable name":"Variable value"``
 - ``apps`` - The list of applications
+- Advanced users may want to edit the application list manually.
+The format is ``json``.
 - Example application:
    .. code-block:: json